projectcalico/calico/getting-started/openshift/installation.md

 #### Integrate with Operator Lifecycle Manager (OLM)

 In OpenShift Container Platform, the [Operator Lifecycle Manager](https://docs.openshift.com/container-platform/4.3/operators/understanding_olm/olm-understanding-olm.html#olm-overview_olm-understanding-olm) helps cluster admins manage the lifecycle of operators running in their cluster.
-Most operators can be installed directly from the OpenShift Console.
+We can get the benefits of managing the {{site.prodname}}
-But {{site.prodname}}'s operator provides OpenShift networking so the operator must be installed when the cluster is provisioned.
+operator with OLM by registering the operator.

-In order to register the running Calico operator with OLM, you will need to create an OperatorGroup for the operator:
+In order to register the running {{site.prodname}} operator with OLM, first you will need to create an OperatorGroup for the operator:

 ```bash
 oc apply -f - <<EOF